-What: This is the 33rd annual fundraiser organized by the parent teacher organization for the Kent ISD Oral Deaf Program (formerly known as the Grand Rapids Oral Deaf Program).
-The fundraiser includes a charity golf outing and a raffle.
-The golf outing and raffle will be held Friday, May 10, 2024 at Quail Ridge Golf Club, Ada, Michigan.
+What: This is the 34th annual fundraiser organized by the Grand Rapids Oral Deaf Parent Teacher Organization.
+This event raises fund to support students, staff, and families enrolled in the Kent ISD Oral Deaf Program.
+The fundraiser includes a charity golf outing and a raffle that will be held Friday, May 9, 2025 at Quail Ridge Golf Club, Ada, Michigan.

-Who: According to the Centers for Disease Control and Prevention (CDC), about 3 in 1,000 babies are born with a hearing impairment.
+Who are we supporting: According to the Centers for Disease Control and Prevention (CDC), about 3 in 1,000 babies are born with a hearing impairment.
 Although a hearing problem can also develop later in life, early detection and intervention are the keys to success.
-Established in 1899, the Grand Rapids Oral Deaf Program has been committed to helping children who are deaf or hard of hearing develop spoken language and literacy through listening.
-We are a public school center-based program servicing all of the Kent Intermediate School District.
-We provide education, guidance, advocacy and support for children birth through 25 years of age and their families infusing auditory-verbal practices.
-There are 25 students in our center-base program and we provide teacher consultant direct services to over 100 students who are in their mainstream school through 20 local school districts.
+Established in 1899, the Kent ISD Oral Deaf Program (formerly known as the Grand Rapids Oral Deaf Program) has been committed to helping children who are deaf or hard of hearing develop spoken language and literacy through listening.
+The program is a public school center-based program servicing all of the Kent Intermediate School District.
+It provides education, guidance, advocacy and support for children birth through 25 years of age and their families infusing auditory-verbal practices.
+There are 25 students in our center-base program and teacher consultant direct services are provided to over 100 students who are enrolled in their local school districts.

 Accreditation/Awards: The Grand Rapids Oral Deaf Program was selected as the National Alexander Graham Bell Association's (AGB) Program of the Year in 1979 and in 1997.
 The program continues to be among the leaders in oral deaf education and auditory-verbal instruction.